efidiles/nodejs-decorator-for-di/README.md

  */
 function doSomething(dependencies, parameter1, parameter2) {
   /**
-   * do something with dependencies.someDependency, parameter1 and
+   * Do something with dependencies.someDependency, parameter1 and
-   * parameter2 then return
+   * parameter2 then return.
    */
 }